pypa/packaging.python.org/source/specifications/index-hosted-attestations.rst

       and certificate.
       """

-      timestamps: list[bytes] | None
+      timestamps: list[bytes]
       """
-      Optional list of base64 encoded RFC3161 timestamp responses.
-Timestamps are optional if `transparency_entries` only contains entries with an integrated_time.
+      List of base64 encoded RFC3161 timestamp responses.
+Note that list may be empty if `transparency_entries` only contains entries with an integrated_time (in other words entries of kind "dsse 0.0.1").
       """

 A full data model for each object in ``transparency_entries`` is provided in